dappforce/subsocial-docs/docs/develop/grill-light/extension/Registry.md

 Every extension that is created needs to be added to the registry to ensure it is listed on the Grill Extension Selector.

-## Creating An Extension Entry
+## Creating An Extension

-We need to extend the **ExtensionEntry** interface to create values for the extension related details like Modal, Extension and Schema Name.
+We need to extend the **Extension<ExtensionOptions>** interface to create values for the extension related details like Modal, Extension and Schema Name.

-You need to create the **index.tsx** file inside the **components/extension/url** directory.
+You need to create the **index.tsx** file inside the **components/Extensions/url** directory.

 ```ts
 import { Extension } from "../types"